Audio and Video accessibility

 How we will meet the regulations

-In order to provide captioning, the University has agreed that we will provide automatic transcripts, i.e. machine-generated transcripts, for all video recorded via services that Information Services provides, primarily Zoom, Echo 360 and Microsoft Stream.
+In order to provide captioning, the University has agreed that we will provide automatic transcripts, i.e. machine-generated transcripts, for all video recorded via services that Information Services provides, primarily Zoom, Echo 360, and Microsoft Stream.
 The quality of these transcripts is claimed to be between 75 - 90% accurate, although strong anecdotal evidence suggests it is less than that.
 Improvement of transcripts needs to be addressed locally.
 Our accessibility statements for the various platforms particularly the Moodle accessibility statement will reflect this position.

 To try to manage student expectations, information on the accuracy of auto transcripts has been provided to students.